anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 has the same logical elements as BRSKI, but with more flexible placement of the authentication and authorization checks on certification requests.
-Depending on the application scenario, the registrar MAY still do all of these checks (as is the case in BRSKI), or part of them, or none of them.
+Depending on the application scenario, the registrar MAY still do all of these checks (as is the case in BRSKI), or part of them.

 The following list describes the on-site components in the target domain of the pledge shown in {{uc1figure}}.

 * Join Proxy: same functionality as described in BRSKI {{RFC8995, Section 4}}

-* Domain Registrar including RA, LRA, or Enrollment Proxy: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to facilitate the communication of the pledge with the MASA and the PKI.
+* Domain Registrar including LRA or RA functionality: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to act as the gatekeeper of the domain for onboarding new devices and to facilitate the communication of pledges with their MASA and the domain PKI.
-  Yet there are two generalizations:
+  Yet there are some generalizations and specific requirements:

-  1. The registrar MUST support at least one certificate enrollment protocol that uses for certificate requests authenticated self-contained objects.
+  1. The registrar MUST support at least one certificate enrollment protocol with authenticated self-contained objects for certification requests.
-     To this end, the URI scheme for addressing the endpoint at the registrar is generalized (see {{addressing}}).
+     To this end, the URI scheme for addressing endpoints at the registrar is generalized (see {{addressing}}).

-  2. The registrar MAY delegate part or all of its involvement during certificate enrollment to a separate system.

-     Rather than having full RA functionality, the registrar may act as a local registration authority (LRA) or as an enrollment proxy.
+  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to an RA in the backend of the domain, called PKI RA.

-     The registrar optionally checks requests and forwards them on to the PKI.
+     In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the PKI RA.
+The RA performs the remaining parts of the enrollment request validation and authorization.
-     On the way back, it forwards responses by the PKI to the pledge on the same channel.
-In such scenarios the PKI has an off-site RA component, here called PKI RA, that performs the remaining parts of the enrollment request validation and authorization.
+     On the way back, the registrar forwards responses by the PKI to the pledge on the same channel.

-     The forwarding by the registrar may involve situations where the registrar has only intermittent connection and transmits requests to off-site PKI components upon re-established connectivity.
+     Note:

-     To support the end-to-end proof of identity of the pledge across the domain registrar, the certification request structure signed by the pledge MUST be retained by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
+     In order to support end-to-end authentication of the pledge across the registrar to the PKI RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar cannot use for its communication with the PKI a enrollment protocol different to the one used by the pledge.

-     Note: For supporting the end-to-end proof of identity of the pledge across the domain registrar to backend PKI components, the enrollment protocol used by the pledge needs to be used also by the registrar for its upstream communication.

-  3. Typically all certificate enrollment traffic is routed via the registrar, such that from the pledge perspective there is no difference in connectivity and the registrar can be fully involved.
-     Yet part or all of the enrollment traffic MAY also be routed differently.

-     Regardless of the routing of enrollment messages, it must be made sure that a pledge cannot circumvent the decision by the registrar whether it is authorized to join the domain - see {{sec-consider}}} for details.
+  3. The use of a certificate enrollment protocol with authenticated self-contained objects gives freedom how to transfer enrollment messages between pledge and RA.
+     Regardless how this transfer is protected and how messages are routed, also in case that the RA is not part of the registrar it MUST be guaranteed, like in BRSKI, that the RA accepts certification requests for LDevIDs only with the consent of the registrar.
+     See {{sec-consider}}} for details how this can be achieved.

 <!-- is already covered by paragraph a little further below:
      Note: